vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/005/07_A_tvA.md

 <details><summary>Griffith</summary>

-To thee, dispeller of the night, O Agni, day by day with prayer
+O Indra, lover of the song, may these quick Somas enter thee:
-   Bringing thee reverence, we come
+     May they bring bliss to thee the Sage.
 </details>

 <details><summary>Geldner</summary>